-This is the introduction of our ‘Siberian Shuffle’ trip report, in which we will travel in the midst of winter to Norway, Russia (Siberia) and Azerbaijan in business class on Aeroflot, Air France, Azerbaijan Airlines, KLM and TAROM.
+This is the introduction of our ‘Siberian Shuffle’ trip report featuring an epic trip in the midst of winter to Norway, Russia (Siberia) and Azerbaijan with business class flights on Aeroflot, Air France, Azerbaijan Airlines, KLM and TAROM.

 Sometimes you already know right at the moment when you book your tickets that your upcoming trip will be an epic one.
 This holiday is a prime example of such an epic holiday which I will not soon forget.
 Some might perhaps even say that you need to be a wee bit crazy booking it!